 2:1 Who was targeted by this behaviour?
 Select one or more of the following: ☐ Individual to individual 1:1 ☐ Individual to group ☐ Group to individual ☐ Group to group 2.2 In what way did the bullying behaviour present?
-Select one or more of the following: Physical (includes for example, jostling, physical intimidation, interfering with personal property, Select one or more of the following: Age Appearance Cultural Religion Political Affiliation Community background Gender Identity Sexual Orientation Family Circumstance (pregnancy, marital status, young carer status) Looked After Status (LAC) Peer Relationship Breakdown Disability (related to perceived or actual disability) Ability Pregnancy Race Not known Other
+Select one or more of the following: Physical (includes for example, jostling, physical intimidation, interfering with personal property, 2.3 Motivation (underlying themes): this is not a definitive list Select one or more of the following: Age Appearance Cultural Religion Political Affiliation Community background Gender Identity Sexual Orientation Family Circumstance (pregnancy, marital status, young carer status) Looked After Status (LAC) Peer Relationship Breakdown Disability (related to perceived or actual disability) Ability Pregnancy Race Not known Other